 I squish my fingers together into a duck bill and strike him heart high with a heavy dose of my own qi.
 Dim Mak takes a minute to work, nerves that operate the heart go numb, then dead.
 Blood stops circulating, he’s dying on his feet, staring at me.
-Eyes flutter and go blank, he’s dead before he hits the carpet.
+Eyes flutter and go blank, dead before he hits the carpet.

 Janah’s at the patio door, “Nicely done, let me pick the glass out of your cap and jacket and we can get gone.”

 “We need to lift his electronics, see if he’s got files.”